B58-CloudDevOps/ansible/README.md

 # IMP Regarding Roles and their calling
 1) When you call a specific role, tasks mentioned in the main.yml will be executed.
 2) We can also define tasks in another file tasks/anything.yml and can imports the tasks that are available in anything.yml

+### What is Role Dependency In Ansible ?

+1) This helps in making one particular task as pre-requisite.

+For example, running backend first without making mysql operation doesn't work.

+So, we can define role dependency for BACKEND as MySQL, that means, whenever you wish to run backend, mysql will be execute.